Sohrab Kashani: Work as artist

-Super Sohrab (2009-present)
+Super Sohrab (2009–present)

 Super Sohrab, Kashani’s alter-ego is a superhero who utilises satire and failure in their attempts to navigate the everyday challenges of daily life.
 Through the documentation of some of their own life events and their own failures, Super Sohrab addresses local and global socio-political problems.
 Super Sohrab's work often comprises performative interventions presented in photographs, videos, comics, text, and other formats.
 Super Sohrab also arm-wrestles in public to challenge and discuss power dynamics and sets up lifting workshops to practice resilience and resistance.

-The Other Apartment (2019-2020)
+The Other Apartment (2019–present)

-The Other Apartment was a collaborative project between Kashani and Pittsburgh-based artist Jon Rubin that occurred simultaneously in Kashani's apartment in Tehran and an exact replica of that apartment and all of its contents at the Mattress Factory museum in Pittsburgh, U.S. Using detailed photographs from Kashani (who was not able to travel to the U.S. due to the travel ban on Iranian citizens), the artists worked with a team of fabricators to meticulously recreate his Tehran apartment's facade, interior architecture, and all of his personal possessions.
+The Other Apartment is a collaborative project between Kashani and Pittsburgh-based artist Jon Rubin that initially occurred simultaneously in Kashani's apartment in Tehran and an exact replica of that apartment and all of its contents at the Mattress Factory museum in Pittsburgh, U.S. Using detailed photographs from Kashani (who was not able to travel to the U.S. due to the travel ban on Iranian citizens), the artists worked with a team of fabricators to meticulously recreate his Tehran apartment's facade, interior architecture, and all of his personal possessions.
 From his soap dish to his furniture, everything in The Other Apartment was purchased, altered, or entirely fabricated to replicate what existed in Kashani's apartment.
 Located within The Other Apartment, in both Tehran and Pittsburgh, was Sazmanab, Kashani's contemporary art space.
 Sazmanab produced programs where every object, video, and performance that happened in one space was meticulously duplicated for the other.

-Darookhaneh Apotheke Pharmacy (2022)
+Darookhaneh Apotheke Pharmacy (2022/2024)

-Darookhaneh Apotheke Pharmacy was a collaborative project between Kashani and London-based artist Anahita Razmi.
-It comprised a large installation filled with Iranian pharmaceuticals and medication packages at uqbar projectspace in Berlin and an online conversation platform for discussing global imbalances in health economies and logistics.
-Transcultural (dis)connections, inequalities in distribution, pharma-economic power dynamics, trade restrictions, and legal obstacles were some of the topics echoed in the exhibition.
+Darookhaneh Apotheke Pharmacy is a conversation space in the form of an Iranian pharmacy run by Kashani and German-born artist Anahita Razmi since 2022.
+Its spatial set-up comprises an installation filled with copies of Iranian pharmaceuticals and medication packages.
+Emerging in the aftermath of a global pandemic and a period of shared devastation, during which concerns about the unequal distribution of vaccines became pressing issues, Darookhaneh Apotheke Pharmacy makes a link to the Iranian concept of "darookhaneh" ("daroo" (medicine/cure) and "khaneh" (home) = "the home for cure"), testing out what it can enable for hybrid artistic work during crisis.
+Transcultural (dis)connections, trade infrastructures, legal obstacles, and inequalities in medicine distribution between the Global North and the Global South are some of the topics echoed in this space, which furthermore aims to look at what artistic strategies of appropriation and copying can do for rethinking and shifting (neo)colonial power dynamics.
+Bringing together selected speakers, collaborators, and the public, Darookhaneh Apotheke Pharmacy fosters discussions and conversations on these critical topics and their larger contexts.